-Gram staining is used widely technique and the most popular method in the laboratories.
-It is the type of “Differential staining” which makes the use of more than one stains to differentiate the bacteria.
+Gram staining is used widely and the most popular method in laboratories.
+It is the type of differential staining, which makes the use of more than one stains to differentiate the bacteria.
 The gram staining method was first given in 1884 by the Danish scientist and Physician Han’s Christian Gram.

 Content: Gram Staining

-Gram staining: It is the type of differential staining that is used to differentiate the bacteria majorly into two groups i.e. Gram-positive and Gram-negative on the basis of cell-wall difference and by the sequential application of crystal violet, iodine, alcohol and safranin.
+It is the type of differential staining that is used to differentiate the bacteria majorly into two groups, i.e. gram-positive and gram-negative based on cell-wall difference and by the sequential application of crystal violet, iodine, alcohol and safranin.

-Crystal violet: It is the basic dye which acts as the “Primary stain” which stains all the microorganisms to appear violet in colour.
+- Crystal violet: It is the basic dye that acts as the “Primary stain”, and it stains all the microorganisms to appear violet in colour.

-Gram’s iodine: It acts as “Mordant dye” which increases the affinity between the cell and stain by forming a complex with crystal violet known as “CV-I complex”.
+- Gram’s iodine: It acts as a “Mordant dye” which increases the affinity between the cell and stain by forming a complex with crystal violet known as “CV-I complex”.

-95% Alcohol: It acts as the “Decolourizing agent” which functions as a lipid solvent that dissolves the lipid present in the cell wall.
-It causes decolourization of the cell by the removal of the CV-I complex from the bacterial cell.
+- 95% Alcohol: It acts as the “Decolourizing agent” that functions as a lipid solvent, and it dissolves the lipid present in the cell wall.
+Also, it causes decolourization of the cell by vanishing the CV-I complex from the bacterial cell.

-Safranin: It acts as a “Counterstain” which stains the decolourized bacterial cell by giving pink colour to the cell.
+- Safranin: It acts as a “Counterstain” that stains the decolourized bacterial cell by giving it a pink colour.

-The principle of gram staining relies on the reaction of a bacterial cell with the Gram stain which finally differentiates the bacteria into gram-positive and gram-negative.
-First, the Crystal violet dissociates into CV+ and Cl– which penetrates into the bacterial cell and stains the cell violet.
+The principle of gram staining relies on the reaction of a bacterial cell with the Gram stain, which finally differentiates the bacteria into gram-positive and gram-negative.
+First, the Crystal violet dissociates into CV+ and Cl– that further penetrates the bacterial cell and stains the cell violet.

-Then the decolourizing agent i.e. Ethanol interacts with the lipid content of the bacteria and this treatment is the important step to differentiate both gram-positive and gram-negative cell.
+After that, the decolourizing agent, i.e. Ethanol interacts with the lipid content of the bacteria, and this treatment is the important step to differentiate both gram-positive and gram-negative cell.

-- In the gram-negative cell, the outer membrane which contains the lipopolysaccharide is dissolved by the ethanol.
-Then due to this the peptidoglycan layer gets exposed.
+- In the gram-negative cell, the outer membrane that contains the lipopolysaccharide is dissolved by ethanol.
+As a result, the peptidoglycan layer gets exposed.
 The gram-negative cell consists of thin peptidoglycan cross-linkages, by which the CV-I complex is washed out of the cell.

-- Whereas in a gram-positive cell, there is highly crossed-linked or thick peptidoglycan.
-This peptidoglycan layer gets dehydrated by the addition of decolourizing agent (Ethanol) which tightens or shrink the peptidoglycan layer.
+- Oppositely, a gram-positive cell has highly crossed-linked or thick peptidoglycan.
+This peptidoglycan layer gets dehydrated by the addition of decolourizing agent (Ethanol), which tightens the peptidoglycan layer.
 This dehydration or tightening of the peptidoglycan layer traps the CV-I complex strongly within the cell.

-After decolourization, the gram-negative cells lose the colour of primary stain and stains pink when treated with positively charged counterstain i.e. Safranin.
-In gram-positive bacteria, the cell retains the colour of the primary stain i.e. Crystal violet and appears violet in colour.
+After decolourization, the gram-negative cells lose the colour of the primary stain and stain pink when treated with a positively charged counterstain, i.e. Safranin.
+In gram-positive bacteria, the cell retains the colour of the primary stain, i.e. Crystal violet and appears violet in colour.

 |Steps in differential staining||Stains used||Gram positive||Gram negative|